defencedigital/moduk-service-manual/src/service-assessments/get-a-service-assessment.md

 - getting assessed is a condition of your Cabinet Office spend approval
 - it’s a transactional service that’s new or being rebuilt

+Other kinds of governance, like Secure by Design and Joint Service Publications (JSPs), might still apply to your service.

+If you are unsure, check with your service owner.

+### Transactional services

 Your service is transactional if it allows users to either:

 - exchange information, money, permission, goods or services
 - submit personal information that results in a change to a government record

-Other kinds of governance, like Secure by Design and Joint Service Publications (JSPs), might still apply to your service.

-If you are unsure, check with your service owner.

 ## When you need an assessment